A dormant, overmassive black hole in the early Universe: Methods

 Performance of the two models was quantified using the Bayesian information criterion (BIC), defined as

 where $k$ is the number of free parameters and $n$, the number of data points fitted.
-Following the criteria in \cite{Maiolino_AGN}, we require $\Delta BIC = BIC_{\rm Narrow} - BIC_{\rm Narrow+Broad}$ to be above 5 for a robust detection.
+Following the criteria in \citem{Maiolino_AGN}, we require $\Delta BIC = BIC_{\rm Narrow} - BIC_{\rm Narrow+Broad}$ to be above 5 for a robust detection.
 In addition, we require the fitted broad component to have a significance of at least 5$\sigma$.
-The significance of the broad component of JADES GN 1146115 was found to be 9$\sigma$ and $\Delta BIC$ came out to be 31.
-The full summary of the fit is shown in a corner plot in \autoref{fig:corner}.
+The significance of the broad component of GN-1001830 was found to be 9$\sigma$ and $\Delta BIC$ came out to be 31.
+The full summary of the fit is shown in a corner plot in Fig.\ref{fig:corner}.
 As can be seen there, the data is quite constraining on the different components with no significant degeneracies between them.

-We note that the spectrum shown in \autoref{fig:halpha_fit} appears to have a feature at $\lambda \approx 4.94\ \mu$m, the origin of which is currently unclear.
+We note that the spectrum shown in Fig.\ref{fig:halpha_fit} appears to have a feature at $\lambda \approx 4.94\ \mu$m, the origin of which is currently unclear.
 In the 2D spectrum, this feature is offset by 1-2 pixels, suggesting that it might be \Has line of a foreground galaxy at z~$\approx 6.53$.
-However, one of the four exposures has an outlier at this location \autoref{fig:artefact}; although this has been masked, the feature might be a residual artefact.
+However, one of the four exposures has an outlier at this location Fig.\ref{fig:artefact}; although this has been masked, the feature might be a residual artefact.
 For these reasons, we choose to mask this feature in the final fit, although its inclusion would not significantly affect the results.
+We also note that the \Hbs line in Fig.\ref{fig:full_prism} appears to contain a similar artefact, which manifests as an apparent broad wing.
+However, the inferred $\sim$2$\sigma$ significance of the feature leads us to conclude that its origin is noise.

 To check for evidence of outflows, we fit the $H{\beta}$ line together with the \OIII \ doublet in the medium resolution data.
 For this purpose we fit these lines first with single components constrained to have the same width, with the ratio of [OIII] doublet peaks fixed at 3, then introduce a broader outflow component into each line, and finally we fit a broad component to $H{\beta}$.
-We find that single narrow component fits are preferred for each line, showing no evidence for outflows or a broad component in $H{\beta}$, as can be seen in \autoref{fig:OIII_Hbeta}.
-The measured FWHM of the narrow lines in R1000 was 225$_{-11}^{+11}$~km~s$^{-1}$, when corrected for instrumental broadening, which was 180~km~s$^{-1}$ in the wavelength range considered.
+We find that single narrow component fits are preferred for each line, showing no evidence for outflows or a broad component in $H{\beta}$, as can be seen in Fig.\ref{fig:OIII_Hbeta}.
+The measured FWHM of the narrow lines in R1000 was 225$_{-11}^{+11}$~km~s$^{-1}$, when corrected for instrumental broadening, using the point source line spread function (LSF) models from \citesup{AnnaLSF}.
+This broadening is 180~km~s$^{-1}$ in the wavelength range considered.